MAGNETISM-MSU/magnetic-lab-msu/README.md

 ![structure](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/blob/master/Image%20library/structure_crop.png)

-This picture shows the atomic unit cell structures of materials which are simple cubic (SC), body-centered cubic (BCC), face-centered cubic (FCC), and hexagonal close packed (HCP) from left to right.
+This picture shows the atomic unit cell structures of materials which are simple cubic (SC), body-centered cubic (BCC), face-centered cubic (FCC), and hexagonal close packed (HCP) structures from left to right.

 ![EB](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/blob/master/Image%20library/EB_crop.png)

 The visualization is also very useful for the description of some complex phenomema in Physics.
-For example, the following image refers to the magnetization revesal process in the magnetic bilayer system at any time and external magnetic field called hysteresis loop.
-In order to explain the state of magnetization in step by step, we need some visualizations to ease that.
-Therefore, the realistic images must be produced.
+For example, the above image refers to the magnetization revesal process in the magnetic bilayer system at any time and external magnetic field called hysteresis loop.
+In order to explain the state of magnetization step by step, we need some visualizations to ease that.
+In the publications, sometimes, we also need the attractive graphs and realistic images which are used to describe our stuffs to gain attentions.

 #### HOW TO START?
 1. Go to download links for [Windows](http://www.povray.org/download/) and [Linux](http://www.povray.org/download/linux.php)